exook/helios_pi/README.md

 <TODO>

 ## Setting up Raspberry Pi via SSH
-* When connected via SSH do set up the WiFi connection.
-* Execute the following commands to setup the different interfaces of the Raspberry Pi
+* When connected via SSH Execute the following commands to setup the different interfaces of the Raspberry Pi
   * `sudo raspi-config nonint do_vnc 0`
   * `sudo raspi-config nonint do_i2c 0`
   * `sudo raspi-config nonint do_spi 0`